 Provide a context for group work

-The closer group tasks resemble authentic tasks, the stronger will students be motivated to learn.
-You might begin by helping students identify the skills needed in your field of study to work effectively as a group—what specific communication, negotiation, conflict management, interpersonal and collaborative skills are essential or desirable?.
+The closer group tasks resemble authentic tasks, the stronger students will be motivated to learn.
+You might begin by helping students identify the skills needed in your field of study to work effectively as a group—what specific communication, negotiation, conflict management, interpersonal and collaborative skills are essential or desirable?

 Try the following to help students understand why group skills are important in your field:

 - Emphasise how important group work is for employment.